skylersaleh/SkyEmu-website/index.md

 The web version can be played and installed on Android and iOS without needing to jailbreak.
 [Installing to the home screen](https://mobilesyrup.com/2020/05/24/how-install-progressive-web-app-pwa-android-ios-pc-mac/) will allow it to run in full screen and prevent the web browser from auto deleting save files.

-Nightly native builds for Desktop platforms can be downloaded from the below links:
+Native builds for Desktop platforms can be downloaded from the below links:

 <div>
 <a href="https://github.com/skylersaleh/SkyEmu/releases/download/v2/SkyEmu-v2-Windows.zip">